Nordic Pure's Help Center

 I am in the dark about the right kind of air filters to use in my HVAC system: Can you tell me about the different types of air filters currently in use in furnace filters, air conditioning systems and HVAC systems?

 Air filters come in a variety of sizes and types.
 The primary distinction between one filter and another is the size of the filter (length, width and thickness) and the filter material or “media” that is used in the manufacture of the filter.
 Nordic Pure features all of the popular sizes of air filters.
 Nordic Pure can also make a filter for your system if we do not stock your size.
-All custom filters can be ready to ship to you within ten days to two weeks and usually costs about the same as many of our competitor’s ready-made filters.
+All custom filters can be ready to ship to you within 2 to 7 business days and usually costs about the same as many of our competitor’s ready-made filters.

 Understanding how your air conditioning system works will help you understand how important quality air filters are to the overall health of your system and the air in your home.
 Air in a furnace or air conditioning system first enters the home through the air return where it passes through the air filter(s) and into the air handler, over the cooling coils or heat exchanger part of the HVAC system (where the air is either cooled or heated) and out through the ductwork into the home.
 The circulation throughout the HVAC system is accomplished through a powerful blower system.
 Because the air filter is the only device in the entire HVAC system capable of removing airborne impurities, it makes sense that frequent replacement of the air filter, as well as careful consideration as to the type of air filter you use, will directly impact the quality of your indoor air.
 Conversely, ignoring the HVAC systems air filter means you are allowing the entry of polluted air into the entire system, driving down operating efficiency, filling up ductwork with all dust, pollen, dust mites, etc. and other airborne pollutants while exposing the building’s inhabitants to polluted air.
 Though there are a wide variety of Air filters, they are generally termed as disposable air filters or reusable air filters.